 There are many benefits to using an interventional cardiologist, since many of the procedures are used to avoid invasive heart surgery.
 Because of this, patients experience less pain and scarring, faster recovery time, less expensive medical costs, and of course can have a decreased risk of a heart attack.
 This is also especially true with using an interventional cardiologist for treating infants and children with heart issues.

 I’m Ready to See an Interventional Cardiologist.
 Where Do I Start Looking?

-For patients based in Lafayette, Louisiana and the surrounding Acadiana area, Dr. Corwin Thomas is a local expert in the field with more than 15 years of experience.
+For patients based in Lafayette, Louisiana and the surrounding Acadiana area, Dr. Corwin Thomas is a local interventional cardiologist with more than 15 years of experience.
 Some of his specialties include the treatment of heart and vascular diseases, incorporating electrocardiography, nuclear cardiology, echocardiography, preventive cardiovascular services, lipid management, weight management, electrophysiology and interventional cardiovascular procedures.
 With his expert knowledge and care, Dr. Thomas will ensure that you are provided with every tool and resource to guide you to recovery.
 To schedule an initial consultation, contact his team to start your specialized care.